Victorian Times Ks2

 A Journey Through Time: Exploring the Victorian Era for KS2

 The Victorian era, spanning from 1837 to 1901, was a period of immense change and progress in Britain.
 This era, named after Queen Victoria's long reign, saw significant advancements in technology, society, and culture.
-Understanding this period provides a fascinating glimpse into the past and helps us appreciate the world we live in today.
-This article will delve into key aspects of Victorian times, making it accessible and engaging for KS2 students.
+Consider this: understanding this period provides a fascinating glimpse into the past and helps us appreciate the world we live in today.
+This article will get into key aspects of Victorian times, making it accessible and engaging for KS2 students.

 Introduction: Queen Victoria's Reign and a Changing World